-Improvements to Leasehold Premises are depreciated over the primary lease period.
+Improvements to Leasehold Premises are depreciated over 10 years or the intended period of usage, whichever is lower.

 Trophy Replicas and Cricket Memorabilia are carried at cost and are not depreciated.

 Intangible Assets such as Copyrights, Trademarks etc. are amortized over a period not exceeding 10 years depending on their estimated useful lives.
 The estimated useful lives of the intangible assets and the amortization period are reviewed at the end of each financial year and the amortization method is revised to reflect the changed pattern, where applicable.